Beat Heat-Related Illness

 Don’t let the sun fry your brain!
 Shade that dome with a light-colored hat – a brim can protect your nose, neck, and shoulders from those burning rays of the sun.

 Walk on the shady side of the street, pause under a leafy tree, or duck into a store to soak up some AC.
-If you don’t have an air conditioner at home, cool off in the bath or shower or seek out a ‘cooling station,’ which are often set up to accommodate overheated folks on very hot days.
+If you don’t have an air conditioner at home, cool off in the bath or shower or seek out a cooling center.
 Check in on elderly neighbors and make sure they are staying cool, too.

 LIMIT OUTDOOR EXERCISE, AVOID THE HOTTEST HOURS